 Another way to save resources is to use a towel more than one day.
 Most hotels have a policy nowadays that when you put the towel on the floor or in the bath, they’ll give you a fresh one.
 Either leave it on the hanger or leave a note for the housekeeping if you want to reuse your towel.
-(Even better, if you don’t really need cleaning in you room, leave the “do not distrub” sign on your door.
+(Even better, if you don’t really need cleaning in your room, leave the “do not disturb” sign on your door.
 This way they won’t use any electricity or resources to tidy your room.)

 Supporting local economies

 I’ve said it before and I will keep saying it: Your money is powerful!
 Spending it means funding an idea, an economy or an ideology.
 The more need for something, the more they will produce it.
 This also goes for products or activities that are bad for the planet.
 If you’re abroad, please try to support the local economies as much as possible.
 Buy local products in local shops rather than big chains!
-Not only does this help the locals directly, you also save a ton of CO2 emission cause your items weren’t flew in from other countries to the bigger chain stores.
+Not only does this help the locals directly, but you also save a ton of CO2 emission cause your items weren’t flying in from other countries to the bigger chain stores.

 When buying souvenirs, always try to find items that are locally made too.
 But be aware you don’t buy anything that harms nature like wildlife products, endangered plants/animals or unsustainable hardwoods.

-Also avoid funding exploitation of wildlife animals or nature.
+Also, avoid funding exploitation of wildlife animals or nature.
 Try not to spend money on animal unfriendly tourist attractions like riding the back of an elephant or going to see wildlife perform tricks.
 Unless you’ve done your research and are sure the company treats the animals well and/or helps protect wildlife, stay away from it.

 Plastic and waste

 Just because you’re on holiday doesn’t mean you can forget about reducing plastic and not wasting food!
-Even country is different, even when it comes to packaging and recycling.
+Even the country is different, even when it comes to packaging and recycling.
 Try to avoid buying things with lots of packaging.
 If you can’t avoid it, make sure to throw it away properly (plastic with plastic, paper with paper, you get the idea…)!

-We don’t have to change our entire lives in order to help the planet a little, as long as we keep the enviroment in mind and make small changes where possible we can do a whole lot!
+We don’t have to change our entire lives in order to help the planet a little, as long as we keep the environment in mind and make small changes where possible we can do a whole lot!